--the equipment within the qualification programme is adequately identified when the work request is issued; -after maintenance work, qualified equipment is reinstalled in accordance with qualified configuration - spare parts/ components used for qualified equipment are identical or equivalent to the original part/ component; - unforeseen mechanisms that may be causing equipment degradation are timely periodic inspections and maintenance actions for mechanisms not amenable to simulation during the qualification phase are identified.
+- -after maintenance work, qualified equipment is reinstalled in accordance with applicable installation requirements; - -the installed equipment remains in its qualified condition after maintenance service (e.g. mounting bolts are torqued to the proper values, parts with limited life expectancy are replaced as required), - maintenance involves replacement of components necessary to preserve the qualified configuration - spare parts/ components used for qualified equipment are identical or equivalent to the original part/ component; - unforeseen mechanisms that may be causing equipment degradation are timely identified; - periodic inspections and maintenance actions for mechanisms not amenable to simulation during the qualification phase are identified.